 A Local’s Guide to Popular Events in Kosovo

 One of the festivals that have been around for a long time is Flaka e Janarit which takes place in Gjilan (my hometown), east of Kosovo.
-The festival is organized to honor the heroes and martyrs who lost their lives in their efforts to free our country.
-The activities begin on January 11 and conclude on January 31, and they include, among others, theater plays, exhibitions, photography, poetry, in commemoration academies, and music events.
+The festival honors the heroes and martyrs who lost their lives to free our country.
+The activities begin on January 11 and conclude on January 31.
+They include, among others, theater plays, exhibitions, photography, poetry, in commemoration academies, and music events.

 Shanti Yoga Fest Kosovo is a Yoga festival that started last year for the first time in Kosovo.
 This year the festival took place from June 8 to 11 in Etno Village in Kukaj, near Prishtina.
 It is a great time to be with nature, to enjoy the fresh air and to leave behind the noisy Prishtina.
-It is also a great event where people socialize, get to know themselves, embrace the nature, and learn how to be in peace with life.
+It is also a great event where people socialize, get to know themselves, embrace the nature, and learn how to be at peace with life.

 DokuFest takes place in Prizren, southwest of Kosovo.
 This is a documentary and short film festival which brings about 200 films from the world to the audience in Kosovo, which is pretty international.
-DokuFest, in addition to films, has also events such as: DokuNights, DokuPhoto, DokuTalks, DokuKids, Doku:Tech, and DokuLab.
+DokuFest, in addition to films, has also events such as DokuNights, DokuPhoto, DokuTalks, DokuKids, Doku:Tech, and DokuLab.
 This year they also added Doku Yoga which was organized by Butterfly Outdoor.
 It is a 9 days festival, starting on August 4 and ending on August 12.
 There are volunteer opportunities, so keep an eye on it for the next year.
 What I really enjoyed this year was the concert of Robert Bisha and Albanian Iso-Polyphonic Choir in the Prizren Castle.
 It was windy; however, their music was so relaxing (although my Dutch friend, Stefan didn’t like it) that I could stay up there under the sky and enjoy it for longer.

 What I really enjoyed this year was the concert of Robert Bisha and Albanian Iso-Polyphonic Choir in the Prizren Castle.
 It was windy; however, their music was so relaxing (although my Dutch friend, Stefan, didn’t like it) that I could stay up there under the sky and enjoy it for even longer.